thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 npm create cloudflare@latest -- --template thegreenwebfoundation/gaw-cloudflare-template <DESTINATION_FOLDER_NAME>
 ```

 This will clone the template onto your computer.
 You can replace `<DESTINATION_FOLDER_NAME>` with the name of your project.
-During the setup process you will be asked `Do you want to use git for version control?`, select `yes` and `Do you want to deploy your application?`, select `no`.
+During the setup process you will be asked:

+- `Do you want to use git for version control?`, select `yes`
+- `Do you want to deploy your application?`, select `no`

 After the project is cloned, you can navigate to the destination folder.
 Your project will have a folder structure like this: